Blog for Piano Parents (and Students)

-One excellent “unsung” Internet referral site is the “Find a Certified Teacher” list on the website of the Music Teachers National Association (MTNA).
-All music teachers certified through MTNA have demonstrated their professionalism, musical understanding, performance skills and teaching skills.
+One excellent “unsung” Internet referral site is the “Find a Teacher” list on the website of the Music Teachers National Association (MTNA).
+This lists designates certified teachers who have had to go through a rigorous process to demonstrate their their professionalism, musical understanding, performance skills and teaching skills.
+This eliminates some of the guesswork from your search for a good teacher.
 You currently can find a list of certified teachers in your state and area by following this link: http://www.mtnacertification.org/.

 Curriculum: Most music that pianists play involves a set of core skills: rhythm, notes, technical proficiency at the keyboard, ergonomics, listening and musical expression.
 Music history and music theory knowledge and application are helpful, too.
 Good teachers not only have a sound knowledge and application of these skills but know how to teach them.
 The teacher should also be able to explain to you why each skill is important.

 Ask which method book series, if any, the teacher uses for beginning students and why.
 No one method suits all students, so the prospective teacher should have at least a couple of series used for beginning students.
 The teacher should also have a good music library to supplement and eventually supersede the basic method books.
 Some teachers also compose their own music and exercises for student when what the student needs is not available commercially.